Confidential, Professional, Personal Care When You Need It

 and the Asperger's Association of New England.

-Dr. Hurwitz provides cognitive behavioral therapy for children, adolescents, and adults, as well as couples and family therapy.
-Her areas of interest include multicultural
+Dr. Hurwitz provides cognitive behavioral therapy for children, adolescents, and adults, as well as family therapy.
+Her clinical areas of interest include diversity and identity,

-individual cognitive behavioral therapy for children, adolescents, and young adults on the autism spectrum, including Asperger’s Syndrome.
-Within the autism population, Dr.
+spirituality, trauma, and LGBT+.
+Her specialty areas include providing individual cognitive behavioral therapy for children, adolescents and young adults on the autism

 Alisa Hurwitz, Psy.D